Treasury and cash flow management

 A complete guide to designing, running, evaluating and improving a global corporate treasury.

 Guide to cash management: how to avoid a business credit crunch

-This tightly-written guide clearly explains the six critical aspects of the effective management of cash and cash flow.
-Chapters are: key concepts; cash flow forecasting; treasury management; working capital efficiency; investment opportunities; product profitability; and cash surpluses.
-Includes a glossary.
+This guide explains the six critical aspects of cash and cash flow: forecasting; treasury management, working capital efficiency, investment opportunities, product profitability, and cash surpluses.